-The emergency response to the pandemic has demonstrated the urgency, coordination and scale of intervention that is needed to address the To achieve this partners have taken decisive action to focus on those buildings where the risk global climate emergency.
-Lockdown produced a number of notable short term environmental gains: is highest and will complete an extensive schedule improved air quality; reduced emissions; positive of inspections, visits and campaigns to cover all behaviour change and increased levels of cycling high rise residential building across Liverpool and and walking, and also showed us the fundamental Merseyside, supported by partners and additional value of green space for city resilience.
-We have government funding. been given an opportunity to reimagine a more sustainable future city and to ensure that our plans Merseyside Fire and Rescue Authority is for recovery and rebuilding lead us there.
-City committed to driving forward the Government's partners will develop a climate change action plan to provide a framework for accelerated actions that will advance progress towards our shared vision of a thriving, sustainable and fair city.
+The emergency response to the pandemic has demonstrated the urgency, coordination and scale of intervention that is needed to address the global climate emergency.
+Lockdown produced a number of notable short term environmental gains: improved air quality; reduced emissions; positive behaviour change and increased levels of cycling and walking, and also showed us the fundamental value of green space for city resilience.
+We have been given an opportunity to reimagine a more sustainable future city and to ensure that our plans for recovery and rebuilding lead us there.
+City partners will develop a climate change action plan to provide a framework for accelerated actions that will advance progress towards our shared vision of a thriving, sustainable and fair city.